Thursday, August 5, 2021

 In verse 1 and 2 Paul commends Phoebe to the church at Rome, he calls her a servant of the church at Cenchrea, which is on the Corinth peninsula, and a benefactor to many.
 I know I may sound a bit pretentious here but the Greek word translated serves is diakonos which literally means to wait on tables.
 Some have suggested that it has the meaning of our word deacon or in our church polity manager.
 So Phoebe could have a leadership role but more of a servant limited one, that maybe reading back into the scripture our understanding of offices in the church.
 Our English word minister comes from this word… to be a servant.
 Being a benefactor show us that she was a wealthy independent woman, she may have travelled to Rome on Business.

-Having her mentioned her and being recommend also has been taken by many to postulate the fact that phoebe was the person who Paul entrusted with his letter to the Romans.
+Having her mentioned here and being recommend also has been taken by many to postulate the fact that Phoebe was the person who Paul entrusted with his letter to the Romans.
 He is asking them to acknowledge her in that role.
 That does not mean that she was just the mailman.
 Letters would have been read by the people who delivered them and they would have been the ones who would be asked to explain this and that.
 What did Paul mean by justification by faith and righteousness.
 It is quite probable that the first ever expositor of this great letter to the Romans, this letter that sparked the reformation, was a women.
 Phoebe.

 Then we have Pricilla and her husband Aquila, who Paul calls his co-workers in Christ, a title he uses for people like timothy and Titus..
 We know they fled Rome with the expulsion of the Jews under Claudius, Aquilla worked as a tent maker with Paul, they taught Apollos in Ephesus and from this section we see they had suffered imprisonment for their faith.
 Five out of the six times that Pricilla and Aquila are mentioned in the scriptures Pricilla is mentioned first which may implies she is seen as the more prominent of the two.
 However they were both seen as involved in leadership and teaching.
 We see also that they have a leadership role in the church at Rome a house church meets in their home.